airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `customer_id` | ID of the customer being tagged. | `customers.default_address.customer_id` | 🟢 0.70 | Mapped to 'customers.default_address.customer_id'.
 Considered a likely match with some uncertainty. |
 | `value` | Value of the tag. | `MISSING` | ❌ 0.00 | Expression is 'MISSING'.
 No good match found. |

-### Mapping from Airbyte `product_variants` to Fivetran `product_variant`
+### Mapping: Airbyte `product_variants` to Fivetran `product_variant`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: ⚠️ 0.60

-#### Evaluation

-The table mapping is mostly consistent with the target schema, but there are several fields marked as 'MISSING' due to lack of good matches or differences in field representation.
-The overall table match score is high due to shared subject matter and relevant fields, but the completion score is lower reflecting these gaps.
+- Summary Self-Evaluation: _The table mapping is mostly consistent with the target schema, but there are several fields marked as 'MISSING' due to lack of good matches or differences in field representation.
+The overall table match score is high due to shared subject matter and relevant fields, but the completion score is lower reflecting these gaps._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |